Home Lighting Control Micro Fusion Electricity Climate Change Contacts Links

 The change in Ft due to carbon dioxide is found by first determining the thermal emission spectrum that would occur with no carbon dioxide if the atmospheric water vapor concentration remained unchanged.
 This spectrum determination is done by copying the average relative absorbances at 40 cm^-1 wavenumber intervals from the water vapor absorption data presented in the Infrared Absorption section and then interpolating these values to obtain the relative absorbances at 50 cm^-1 intervals.
 The results of this interpolation are shown in the table below.

-Wavenumber Average Measured
+Wavenumber Average Tabulated

 Absorbance